jsiwu94/Moon/_posts/2020-06-23-Airlines-on-Twitter.md

 # Objective

-### Customer sentiment:
+**Customer sentiment:**<br>
-To identify positive and negative opinions, emotions, and evaluations.
+To identify positive and negative opinions, emotions, and evaluations.<br>

-### Identify negative topics:
+**Identify negative topics:**<br>
-Derive negative topics that people are likely to mention when talking with their experience with airlines.
+Derive negative topics that people are likely to mention when talking with their experience with airlines.<br>

-### Derive actionable insights:
+**Derive actionable insights:**<br>
-Insights may later be used by airlines in planning and execution of customer service initiatives, media relationships etc.
+Insights may later be used by airlines in planning and execution of customer service initiatives, media relationships etc.<br>

 # Dataset
 The data originally came from Crowdflower's Data for Everyone library, which was then made available to us on Kaggle.
 The twitter data was scraped from February 2015 for 2 weeks.
 It contains over 14K tweets and their sentiment (positive, neutral, or negative) regarding 6 major airlines in the US.